NeosIT/active-directory-integration2/readme.txt

 For detailed information you can visit the official [GitHub repository of Next Active Directory Integration](https://github.com/NeosIT/active-directory-integration2)

+= 2.3.1 =
+* CHANGED: WordPress 5.9 compatibility has been checked
+* REMOVED: CI testing support for PHP 7.3 as mentioned in README.md

 = 2.3.0 =
 * FIXED: when a user can not be found by email address, findByProxyAddress returns false (gh-#146).
 Configured *Sync to WordPress* credentials are still required for logging in with email addresses.
 * FIXED: when using SSO-based logins, the "Exclude usernames from authentication" option still applies (gh-#142)